Expression Definition

 Solution: Let the number of ribbons with Maria be x.
 Then, Emma has x+10 ribbons.
 Nia has x+(x+10)+4=2x+14 ribbons.

-Therefore, Nia has 2x+14 ribbons. -
+Answer: Therefore, Nia has 2x+14 ribbons. -

 Example 3: Rosie loves to plant flowers in her square-shaped plots.
 She planted tulips and orchids in 2 different plots.
 The side of the square plot where tulips are planted is 4 feet greater than the side of the square plot where orchids are planted.
 Which plot area is bigger and by how much?
 Write this in the form of an expression.

-Solution: Let the side of the orchids square plot be 'l' feet.
+Solution: Let the side of the orchid square plot be 'l' feet.
 Then, the side of the tulips square plot is (l+4) feet.
 Area of the square plot with orchids = l2.
 Area of the square plot with tulips = (l+4)2.
 The area of the tulips plot is bigger.
 The difference in the areas of these two plots can be written as: (l+4)2-l2 = l2+16+8l-l2 = 16+8l.

-Therefore, the required expression is 16+8l.
+Answer: Therefore, the required expression is 16+8l.

-FAQs on Expression
+FAQs on Expressions in Math

 How do you Identify Like Terms in Mathematical Expressions?